edgexfoundry/edgex-go/snap/README.md

 Lastly, on a system supporting it, the snap may be installed using GNOME (or Ubuntu) Software Center by searching for `edgexfoundry`.

-**Note** - the snap has only been tested on Ubuntu 16.04 LTS Desktop/Server and Ubuntu Core 16.
+**Note** - the snap has only been tested on Ubuntu Desktop/Server versions 18.04 and 16.04, as well as Ubuntu Core versions 16 and 18.

 **WARNING** - don't install the EdgeX snap on a system which is already running mongoDB or Consul.